SFU urban planner Andy Yan brings down the house with urban issues award

 By Justin Wong

-SFU Continuing Studies' City Program director Andy Yan is typically casting a light on current Metro Vancouver urban issues.
-For one night, the spotlight was on him as he received an award for his work on this.
+SFU Continuing Studies' City Program director Andy Yan typically casts a light on current Metro Vancouver urban issues.
+But for one evening this month, the spotlight shone on him as he received an award for his work in this area.

-This award recognizes his work on B.C.’s housing affordability, which have helped influence public policy aimed to aid with the housing crisis.
+The award recognizes his work on B.C.’s housing affordability, which has helped influence public policy addressing the housing crisis.

 Yan says the crisis has spawned a number of myths in the community.